Hate Business Networking? You are not alone!

 She cites the Far East way of doing business as one where by people are treated with respect; listening and understanding is much more revered than “telling” (or even selling) and getting ones own point across.

-Introverts and Networking and the need to do an “Extrovert” (perceived) activity
+Introverts and Business Networking and the need to do an “Extrovert” (perceived) activity

 Introverts in the West have to cope with societies expectations to be “Bold, brash, larger than life” to achieve success.
 It starts in schools, where children are constantly being told to speak up, contribute, stick their hand up – and are almost frowned upon when they do not conform to these demands.

-So, whilst some of us, many the majority of us think to Network is to walk into a room with “Jazz hands” saying “Hi – Look at me – I’m here, lets network!”
+So, whilst some of us, many the majority of us think to Business network is to walk into a room with “Jazz hands” saying “Hi – Look at me – I’m here, lets business network!”

 Introverts may well be labelled “shy” reclusive, unsociable even.
 However, what is fascinating about Introverts is their ability to listen; their ability to ask deep questions; and the ease with which you can feel comfortable with them – so long as you reciprocate and match and mirror your approach and style to them.